rbms-bsc/DCRMR/_pages/Edition/Note-on-edition-statement.md

 <a name="3.26.33.1">3.26.33.1</a> If the preferred source of information bears the titles of two or more individual works contained in the manifestation, and one or more of these works has an [Edition statement](/DCRMR/edition/Edition-statement/) associated with it that is not grammatically linked to another element and has been transcribed as individual Edition statements, make a note on edition statement indicating the work to which each edition statement corresponds (see [3.21.34.1](/DCRMR/edition/Edition-statement/#3.21.34.1)).

 >Example:
-> Note on edition statement: <CITE>4th edition of Winnipeg Manitoba street atlas, new edition of Manitoba back road atlas. </CITE>
+> Note on edition statement: <CITE>4th edition of Winnipeg Manitoba street atlas, new edition of Manitoba back road atlas </CITE>
 > Title proper: <CITE>Winnipeg & Manitoba street atlas ; Manitoba back road atlas</CITE>
 > Edition statement (1st work): <CITE>4th edition</CITE>
 >Edition statement (2nd work): <CITE>New edition, includes street atlas</CITE>
 >(*Comment*:  Two works printed on inverted pages.
-No collective title page; individual titles transcribed from front and back cover.)
+No collective title page; individual titles transcribed from front and back cover)

 ## 3.26.34 Edition statements relating to issues or parts